Zubax/canface_cf2/docs/manufacturing.md

 To flash the DCP part, follow [the DCP Manufacturing documentation](https://github.com/Zubax/dronecode_probe/blob/master/MANUFACTURING.md).

-3) After flashing is done, the PCBs and 3D enclosure parts should be stacked, aligned, and secured together using x5 2 mm diameter screws and nuts.
+3) After flashing is done, the PCBs and 3D enclosure parts should be stacked, aligned, and secured together using x5 M2x10 mm screws and nuts.
 * For the top 3D spacer, insert the bottom connector in the gap underneath CON4.

 ![](figures/parts.jpg)